 Real World Giant Miscanthus

 For years our customers have been asking us if Real World was ever going to come out with a plot screen product.
-We tested a lot of different annual plant species but they all fell short (pun intended) of earning the Real World label.
+We tested a lot of different annual plant species but thehttp://mail to: all fell short (pun intended) of earning the Real World label.
 While some looked great while growing and early in the fall, they would all fall over once the plants died.
 We refused to sell a product that we knew would ultimately not do what was expected of it.

 Real World Wildlife Products president Don Higgins first planted miscanthus grass on his farm several years ago and was so impressed with what he saw and the potential that this plant offers the wildlife land manager that he put in considerable time and effort learning more about this extremely tall grass.
 When he discovered that there are different varieties of miscanthus he arranged for the Real World team to visit different university, corporate and private test plots around the country.
 After looking at numerous miscanthus cultivars the Real World team focused on one specific variety that they felt would be the very best for screening and other habitat applications.
 They then negotiated with the patent holder of this specific variety and ultimately signed a contract to market it.
 MAKE NO MISTAKE, REAL WORLD GIANT MISCANTHUS IS DIFFERENT THAN OTHER MISCANTHUS!
 It gets as tall as any other miscanthus but has more leaf for better screening.
 Dare to Compare!